b-etz/mimic/README.md

 Saleae Logic Pro 8 (Bus Pirate also usable)

 ## Recommendations for Operators
+Migrate from legacy systems to smart card systems that utilize asymmetric cryptography.
+Get written guarantees of the cryptography in use before agreeing to a site installation.

-To the extent possible, actively monitor your value transfer equipment for suspected
+If migration is impossible, then actively monitor your value transfer equipment for suspected tampering.
+This may include periodic surveillance reviews.

+Perform audits of cash flows with your vending equipment, with enough granularity to summarize transactions by equipment and by card number.
+Replace end-of-life equipment with models capable of performing these audits.